KULeuven-COSIC/asic_jitter_measure/hardware/readme.md

 ## ASIC Hierarchy

-The following hierarchy is used in the ASIC (each cell can be expanded to show its components):
+The following hierarchy is used in the ASIC, the number in bold gives the number of MOS pairs in that cell (each cell can be expanded to show its components):

 <details>
 <summary><code>top_level</code> <b>34631</b> <i></i></summary>